-Blue water and the port, hillsides and the sprawling city beneath–visitors will find that there is much to see when looking at the famous city of Genoa from above.
+Bluewater and the port, hillsides, and the sprawling city beneath–visitors will find that there is much to see when looking at the famous city of Genoa from above.
 If you would like to relax with a stunning view before hitting the beach there are tons of great places in the hills and towns around Genoa to view the panorama of the area.
 Let’s discover the best viewpoints in Genoa, Italy.

 Another panoramic lift, one of the viewpoints in Genoa, Italy that allows for an expansive view of the whole city is The Bigo, located in the Old Port of Genoa.
-Designed by the renowned architect Renzo Piano in 1992, for the celebrations for Christopher Columbus, the glass cabin of the lift is outfitted with an audio system and panels, which acts as a guide for visitors.
-The lift goes up 40 metres and turns on itself, offering the chance for a 360° overview of Genoa.
+Designed by the renowned architect Renzo Piano in 1992, for the celebrations for Christopher Columbus, the glass cabin of the lift is outfitted with an audio system and panels, which act as a guide for visitors.
+The lift goes up 40 meters and turns on itself, offering the chance for a 360° overview of Genoa.

 From Parco del Peralto – Righi you can see both of Genoa’s valleys, Bisagno and Polcevera.
 After catching the great view visitors can stroll through the winding streets near the old walls and castles in the city, which were built in the 17th century.